substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 Self::deposit_event(Event::Success(var_time, var_day));
 ```

-In order to use events inside our pallet, we need to define a new associated type `Event` inside our
+In order to use events inside our pallet, we need to add a new associated type `Event` inside our
 pallet's configuration trait `Config`.
 Additionally &mdash; just as when adding any type to our
 pallet's `Config` trait &mdash; we also need to define it in our runtime `/runtime/src/lib.rs`.